yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- Chinese new year holiday
 	- Alias expiration
 		- We have noticed that dozens of graders' Alias will expire next month.
-		- As far as I know, the fte manager will receive an extension request a month before -
+		- As far as I know, the FTE manager will receive an extension request a month before -